visibilityspots/blog/articles/linux/raspberry-pi.md

 # Partitioning

-After a while I couldn't update any packages anymore cause my root parition was full.
-When looking at the partititions I noticed I had only 1.7G for my root partition available but I installed it on a 4G sd card.
+After a while I couldn't update any packages anymore cause my root partition was full.
+When looking at the partitions I noticed I had only 1.7G for my root partition available but I installed it on a 4G sd card.

 Looking for a solution I discovered the base image I copied over is by default configured for 2G cards.
 You have to expand the file system yourself if you want to benefit the full amount of storage on your sd card.